 Every religious fellow that I have seen just like my friend, the theologian, are threatened by the possibility that man can know the truth.
 This is because the religious God is only protected by ignorance.

 Furthermore, I informed this, my friend, that physics is at a crossroad already and that we are now at the point that what is the next big thing to know are the exact laws in which the universe was designed.
 I told him that we already have a unification crisis and that the only way we can get around it is to discover the ultimate laws of the universe.

-As I said these things my eyes lightened up and I was filled with great joy and then it occurred to me like it always had that physics is at its greatest moment in history.
-But the theologian disagreed and I saw no other reason other than to preserve the false superiority of his God, a God that is that hides knowledge from man, at least this was what I understood from what he said.
+As I said these things, my eyes lightened up and I became filled with great joy, and then, it occurred to me like it always had for some time now, that physics is at its greatest moment in history.
+But the theologian disagreed and I saw no other reason other than to preserve the false superiority of his God, a God that hides knowledge from man, at least this was what I understood from what he said.

 I know that a lot of people are of this same opinion, that some knowledge, like the ultimate laws of the universe, is left for God while others are left for man.
 This cannot be further from the truth.